-Faith-wise, the various Jewish denominations fall under 2 distinct umbrellas: 1) Talmudic Jews who practice what is known as Pharisaism or the doctrine of the ancient Pharisees or Babylonian superstitions and 2) Torah Jews who observe the laws of Moses (Pentateuch only) and constitute a small minority.
+Faith-wise, the various Jewish denominations fall under 2 distinct umbrellas: 1) Talmudic Jews who practice what is known as Pharisaism, the superstitious Babylonian doctrine of the ancient Pharisees; and 2) Torah Jews who observe the laws of Moses (Pentateuch only), and constitute a small minority.

-All of the above are converted Jews and are not the Hebrews of the bible.
+All of the above are converted Jews and not the Hebrews of the bible.

 This repository section focuses on:

-2) the non-Hebraic racial origins of those today who are known as Jews;
+2) the non-Hebraic origins of those who today are known as Jews;

 3) the ideology that spurred the creation of Modern-day Israel in 1948 and that which fuels Judaism;